jaffster595/Duplinator/README.md

 ## OPTION 2 - RUN FROM AN EXECUTABLE:

-Head to the releases page and download the standalone portable executable.
+Head to the releases page and download the most recent standalone portable executable.
 This has Python and all its dependencies packaged in the .exe file so it should just work.
 OR
-You can also build this yourself if you like:
+You can also build this yourself if you so wish:

 ```bash
 pip install pyinstaller